casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

     </details>

 |
-There are two fields in this response that interest us:

-1. ``"result"."execution_results"[0]."transfers[0]"`` - the address of the executed transfer that the source account initiated.
-We will use it to look up additional information about the transfer
-2. ``"result"."execution_results"[0]."block_hash"`` - contains the block hash of the block that included our transfer.
-We will require the `state_root_hash` of this block to look up information about the accounts and their balances

-**Note**: Transfer addresses use a ``transfer-`` string prefix.

 State Root Hash
 ~~~~~~~~~~~~~~~~

 We will use the ``block_hash`` to query and retrieve the block that contains our deploy.
 Afterward, we will retrieve the root hash of the global state trie for this block, also known as the block's ``state_root_hash``.
 We will use the ``state_root_hash`` to look up various values, like the source and destination account and their balances.

+There is one field in the response that interests us:

+- ``"result"."block"."header"."state_root_hash"`` - contains the root hash of the global state trie for this block

 ::